Wahroonga

 How does the suburb of Wahroonga's unemployment rate compare to the broader region?

-As of September 2025, the unemployment rate in the suburb of Wahroonga stands at 4.7%, which is 0.5 percentage points above Greater Sydney's rate of 4.2%.
-This higher unemployment rate may indicate local labour market challenges.
-For comparison, the national unemployment rate is 4.1%.
+As of December 2025, the unemployment rate in the suburb of Wahroonga stands at 4.4%, which is broadly in line with Greater Sydney's rate of 4.2%.
+For comparison, the national unemployment rate is 4.2%.

 What are the major employment sectors in the suburb of Wahroonga?